djaodjin/djaoapp/docs/runtime-config.rst

     .. code-block:: shell

-        $ docker run -d -p 8000:80 -t docker.pkg.github.com/djaodjin/djaoapp/djaoapp:2020-06-08
+        $ docker run -d -p 8000:80 -t ghcr.io/djaodjin/djaoapp/djaoapp:master

 We can browse the public pages to check basic connectivity.
-Since there are no user accounts in the embed database, we cannnot login or do anything useful.
+Since there are no user accounts in the embed database, we cannot login or do anything useful.

 Using a local database